 The pastel yellow hue is arguably one of the most calming and neutralizing shades on the color wheel.
-What makes the pastel yellow color so satisfying?
-To start, pastel colors are typically muted hues that are desaturated versions of brighter colors, which automatically soften harsh tones and lend a more subtle effect.
-Despite what many may think, pastel color schemes aren’t only reserved for baby nurseries and Easter decorations.
-In the world of fine art, a pastel color is made of a primary color that is mixed with white to adjust its pigment and saturation to create a unique hue in the desired shade.
-It is used in many applications to add softness to a floral scheme or even denote a new beginning.
-In the graphic design world, pastel yellow or pale yellow can be used in many different ways to evoke various feelings and have a peaceful and oftentimes romantic effect on your design.
+But what makes it so satisfying?
+Technically, a pastel color’s made of a primary color mixed with white to adjust its pigment and saturation, creating a unique hue.
+Pastel yellow color is often used to add softness to a floral scheme or even denote a new beginning.
+In graphic design, pastel yellow or pale yellow can be used to peaceful or even romantic effect.

-Read on to learn more about this soft color, discover how to make a pastel yellow shade, and find different color palette ideas for and creative project!
+Read on to learn more, discover how to create pastel yellow, and explore palette ideas for any creative project.

-The pastel yellow color hex code is identified by the sequence #fdfd96, which is a pale and muted yellow-green shade.
-There are many different shades of pastel yellow on the hex color chart, but #fdfd96 is known to be the truest shade.
+The pastel yellow color hex code is identified by the sequence #fdfd96.
+That makes it a pale and muted yellow-green hue.
+There are many pastel yellow variations on the hex color chart, but #fdfd96 is the truest shade.

 If you approach color through the CMYK color model, which comprises four colors (cyan, magenta, yellow, and key), pastel yellow is composed of 0% cyan, 0% magenta, 40.7% yellow, and 0.8% black.

-The perfect color combinations exist, and, surprisingly, they have more to do with math and science than they do with art.
-Of course, some of the most compatible or complementary colors associated with light yellow shades are other pastel colors, but many are not.
-Because pastel yellow is considered relatively neutral, it can be used in so many combinations to add a burst of freshness or a subtle softness.
-The color, after all, is associated with hope and sunshine, so the shade will add a hint of optimism to any design.
+The perfect color combinations do exist.
+Surprisingly, they have more to do with math and science than they do with art.
+Because pastel yellow is considered relatively neutral, it can be used in many combinations to add a burst of freshness or a subtle softness.
+Often, it’s associated with hope and sunshine, so it adds a hint of optimism to almost any design.

-Complementary colors are typically determined by taking a look at the color wheel, which is one of the most accurate tools to use for this endeavor.
-These shades are paired by looking at the color that lives just across the color you have in mind.
+Complementary colors are determined by looking at the color wheel.
+These shades are paired by looking at the color directly across from the color you have in mind.
 You can also determine a complementary color by looking at triadic colors.
-Triadic colors are three colors that are equally spaced around the color wheel, so instead of looking across the color in question, you take a look around it.
+Triadic colors are three colors equally spaced around the color wheel.

-In the world of fashion, pale yellow is often paired with other pastels and even earth tones to add a touch of femininity to a masculine aesthetic.
-Here are a few complementary colors for you to consider as you begin thinking through your creative projects.
+In the world of fashion, pale yellow is often paired with other pastels and even earth tones.

-Typically, complementary colors are considered “opposites” since they are placed on opposite sides of the color wheel that has been used in nearly every artistic pursuit for centuries.
-Complementary colors create a contrast between two colors yet indicate their compatibility when arranged together creatively.
-See below for some of yellow’s most compatible colors.
+Typically, complementary colors are on opposite sides of the color wheel.
+Complementary colors create a contrast between two colors yet indicate compatibility when arranged together.
+Read on for some of yellow’s most compatible colors.

-There’s something about the pairing of pale yellow and baby blue that evokes feelings of a perfectly blue sky and a softly shining sun.
-Many logos and even school mascots use this color combination for a pleasing and festive look.
+Pairing pale yellow and baby blue evokes feelings of a perfectly blue sky and a softly shining sun.
+Many logos and school mascots use this color combo for a pleasing, festive look.

-While you may find many different shades of pastel yellow in your creative pursuits, we’ve narrowed down the five hues that you can use for many different projects.
-Some color names are inspired by flowers and some by fruits, but they are all excellent options to keep your light yellow color palette going strong.
+While you’ll find many different shades of pastel yellow in your creative pursuits, here are five go-to hues to consider.
+Some color names are inspired by flowers and some by fruits, but they’re all excellent options for a light yellow color palette.

 Summer Daffodil (hex code #FFE078; RGB code 255, 224, 120)

-This shade of yellow is so pleasant, it almost hurts.
-It evokes the best parts of spring like the center of a daisy or the petals of a daffodil.
-It also gives off an almost creamy quality that is so gentle on the eyes.
+This shade of yellow evokes spring and gives off an almost creamy quality that’s gentle on the eyes.

 Mimosa (hex code #FFF4BC; RGB code 255, 244, 188)

-Fruity and effervescent, the Mimosa shade is defined by its resemblance to the bubbly cocktail that turns every brunch into a party.
-But did you know the mimosa is also a flower that is characterized by a cluster of fluffy puffballs in the sweetest shade of yellow?
-Check it out for a charming addition to your creative project.
+Fruity and effervescent, Mimosa is defined by its resemblance to the bubbly cocktail that turns any brunch into a party.
+Did you know that mimosa is also a flower characterized by a cluster of fluffy puffballs?
+Well, now you do.

-Created by shabby chic aesthetic creator Laura Ashley, Pale Cowslip 3 is one shade of yellow in a series of hues that work great as interior or fashion accents.
-It oozes spring with its seemingly internal glow and gentle look.
+Created by shabby chic aesthetic creator Laura Ashley, Pale Cowslip 3 works great as interior or fashion accents.
+It oozes spring with a gentle, calming glow.

 Daisy Yellow (hex code #FAEAB7; RGB code 250, 234, 183)

-While pastel yellow is inherently a soft and subtle shade, Daisy Yellow made by Devoe Paint pushes pastel to the limit with a depth that can anchor or accent any graphic design.
-Try it as a neutral background for your creative graphics.
+While pastel yellow is inherently a soft and subtle shade, Daisy Yellow made by Devoe Paint, pushes pastel to the limit.
+Try it as a neutral background for your creative projects.

-With a hint of lime, this yellow-green option is a zesty version of pastel yellow that evokes an entirely different emotion from the calming hue we’re used to.
+With a hint of lime, this yellow-green option is a zesty version of pastel yellow.
 True to its name, a calamansi is a citrus hybrid native to the Philippines with a sweet peel and tart fruit.

-Every creative endeavor must start with a color palette to establish the color scheme of the project and keep the designers on the same page about the look and feel of the design.
+Every creative endeavor must start with a color palette.
+It establishes a color scheme and keeps designers on the same page about the look and feel of the design.
 Read on to explore different color palettes that incorporate the creamy yellow color.

 - Feeling French?
-Pair pastel yellow with other muted hues in shades of pale pistachio, pale pink, and pale blue for a perfectly Parisian aesthetic reminiscent of the pastry counter at your favorite patisserie.
+Pair pastel yellow with other muted hues in shades of pale pistachio, pale pink, and pale blue for a perfectly Parisian aesthetic.

-- A seaside palette is the perfect place to pair your pastel yellow with complementary shades of sand, sea, and sky.
-Your yellow can represent the sunrise glistening upon the calm morning ocean or a playfully poppy umbrella dotting the shore.
+- A seaside palette is the perfect excuse to pair pastel yellow with complementary shades of sand, sea, and sky.
+Yellow can represent the sunrise glistening upon the calm morning ocean.

 - In recent years, many wedding and interior design color palettes have focused on a combination of yellows and greys.
 Pair your pale yellow with a silvery shade for a subtly modern look.